sameer-patil/reportor/ARTIFACT-APPENDIX.md

 3. Load the ReporTor extension:
 - Click "This Tor Browser" in the left sidebar.
 - Click the "Load Temporary Add-on..." button.
-- Navigate to the folder where you extracted the ReporTor Server-side container, which should contain the the ReporTor plugin downloaded in the previous step.
+- Navigate to the folder where you extracted ReporTor, which should contain the plugin.
 - Select the manifest.json file and click "Open."
 4. Configure the extension permissions:
 - Click the application menu in the far right of the toolbar.